UKHomeOffice/callisto-docs/choreography/onboardinguser.md

 The Private beta phase involves inviting a limited number of people to use the service so that we can get feedback and improve it.
 Once you’ve improved the service and are confident you can run it at scale, you take an assessment to move into public beta.
 This approach allows the system to be improved and enhanced using the lessons learnt during Private Beta mitigating the risk of a wider rollout failing.

-Once the pre-beta test period has ended and the service has successfully met the acceptance criteria for transition into the private beta phase, then one of representative ports (such as Liverpool) will migrate to Callisto for the purposes of time recording, rostering and scheduling.
+Once the pre-beta test period has ended and the service has successfully met the acceptance criteria for transition into the private beta phase, one of representative ports (such as Liverpool) will migrate to Callisto for the purposes of time recording, rostering and scheduling.
 Thereafter at intervals the private beta service will be released to other ports as part of a phased roll out of the private beta service.

 To function Callisto requires similar data feeds to TAMS so that it knows about the attributes of a Person, their contract and, if applicable their Annualised Working Hour (AHW) agreement such that Callisto can collect the relevant data and perform the necessary calculations.
 For the purposes of onboarding there are two systems which are the master for much of the data required.